Gluten-Free Blueberry Cornmeal Breakfast Cake – Recipe! Image 1

 Print Friendly, PDF & Email

-I love the idea of having cake for breakfast, but don’t most people?
-The fact that you can eat something fairly healthy and call it, “a meal” is just genius in my book.
+Cake for breakfast — that’s a big yes for me, especially Gluten-Free Blueberry Cornmeal Breakfast Cake.
 Tea cakes or quick breads, as they are often called, are very similar to muffins except you baked them in a loaf pan, and what makes them so appealing is that you can add a variety of seasonal fruit and change up the flavors.
-Springtime is almost here, and soon most areas of the country will see fresh berries appearing at their local markets.

-I decided to make this cake recipe with a combination of cornmeal and almond flour to give it a light, gluten-free flair.
+I made this cake recipe with a combination of cornmeal and almond flour to give it a light, gluten-free flair.
 Even if gluten isn’t a problem for you, I think you will definitely enjoy this cake because it’s tender crumb has great texture and it’s crunchy top makes it even better.
-The fresh blueberries add a mild sweetness, which is nice in the morning with a cup of coffee or mug of tea and it’s great for served for dessert with a dollop of ice cream or whipped cream.
+The fresh blueberries add a mild sweetness that pairs nicely with a cup of coffee or mug of tea and it’s delicious for served for dessert with a dollop of ice cream or whipped cream on top.

 Gluten-Free Blueberry Cornmeal Breakfast Cake – Recipe!
 Image 2